damirka/move-syntax/README.md

-# Move ID for VSCode
+# Move IDE for VSCode

 This extension will help you develop applications in Move language for Dfinance of Libra blockchains.